You may notice a few changes or experience minor issues while we transition to our new website – please contact our team if you need any help.

 3. Peer Support: Recognising the value of shared experiences and providing opportunities for peer support.

-4. Collaboration and Mutuality: Working collaboratively with clients and other professionals to foster healing.
+4. Collaboration and Mutuality: Working collaboratively with clients and other professionals to encourage healing.

 5. Empowerment, Voice, and Choice: We support clients in making informed decisions and encourage them to take an active role in their recovery.